ribaricplusplus/generator-ribarich-wordpress/README.md

 ```

 Copying tables slows down test execution, so you can set the environment variable `_PHPUNIT_SKIP_TABLE_COPYING=1` to skip this after the tables have already been copied once.

+## Development

+Get started with developing this generator.

+- Clone the repository
+- npm install
+- npm link
+- yo ribarich-wordpress => Runs the generator as it is in its current state.
+Make sure that any global version of the generator from npm is uninstalled.

 ## License